lightbend/config/README.md

 See the spec for full details on concatenation.

+## Debugging

+If you have trouble with your configuration, some useful tips.

+ - Set the Java system property `-Dconfig.trace=loads` to get output on stderr describing each file that is loaded.
+ - Use `myConfig.root().render()` to get a `Config` printed out as a string with comments showing where each value came from.

 ## Future Directions

 Here are some features that might be nice to add.